epfl-si/meteor-accounts-oidc/README.md

 # `epfl:accounts-oidc` Atmosphere package

-Connect your Meteor application to an identity provider (IdP) using the modern and popular OpenID-Connect (OIDC) protocol.
+Connect your Meteor application to one or more identity provider (IdPs) using the modern and popular OpenID-Connect (OIDC) protocol.

 ## Features